 South Africa needs to deal with its migration issues.
-On Thursday a scuffle broke out in Johannesburg CBD between alleged “foreigners” and police and now social media is abuzz with hate speech and xenophobia.
+On Thursday a scuffle broke out in Johannesburg CBD between alleged “foreigners” and police.
+Now social media is abuzz with hate speech and xenophobia.

-He made it clear he will not tolerate attacks he says have been launched on police officers by foreigners.
+He made it clear he will not tolerate attacks that foreigners launch on police, he says.

 What about our Democracy?